-I have a story for you to think about.
-It is about two men who are identical in every way.
-The first one, a wealthy man, learned one day that he would be receiving a gift of ten million dollars.
-He was pleasantly surprised and happy about his good fortune, but this news was not life changing for him.
+I have a story for you to think about concerning two different men who were identical in many ways, except that first one, a wealthy man, learned one day that he would be receiving a gift of ten million dollars.
+He was pleasantly surprised and happy about his good fortune, but the news was not life changing for him.

 The other man was not only poverty stricken, he was blind.
 He couldn’t work to earn a living.
-He wondered every day where his next meal was coming from and where he would sleep that night.
+He wondered every day where his next meal was coming from and where he would be sleeping that night.
 This man was also told that he would be receiving ten million dollars.
-This good fortune would not only become his future sustenance, it would completely alter his life.
+As you might imagine, this news would completely alter his life.

 Both of these men received identical news.
 So which do you think was happiest?
 There is, of course, a catch.
 I said earlier that these two men were identical, and in a spiritual sense all men are identical in their condition before God.
-But some men do not see their spiritual need.
+However, some men do not see their spiritual need, or understand their standing before a holy and righteous God.
 But the scriptures are clear regarding our spiritual state.
 All men are blind naked and poor and are in need of a redeemer.
-To the extent that a person realizes this, that person will also receive with great joy the Gospel, and his life will forever be changed.
+To the extent that a person realizes this, that person can also receive with great joy the Gospel, and his life will forever be changed.

 I draw this comparison from Revelations 3:

 The Gospel involves two parts.
-There is you (or me, or man, or us, or them) who fits the description above of being poor and blind.
+There is you who fits the description above of being poor, blind when it comes to righteousness and your ability to grasp the extent to which you have fallen short.
 And then there is God, who is holy, righteous, perfect and just.
 The Gospel is all about reconciling you to Him.

 You will be living your lives in a culture that has rejected God, yes, this is true.
-But, if you continue in your faith, you will also be living your lives among a Christian subculture that no longer knows half of the Gospel.
+But, if you continue in your faith, you will also be living your lives among a Christian subculture that is no longer aware of half of the Gospel.
 The first man represents the Christian culture that you will be living in.
 This culture loves the grace part of the Gospel.
 He loves the promise of his sins being forgiven.
-He loves the saved from Hell part.
+He loves the saved-from-Hell part.
 But, like the rich man, his life will not be impacted much by the free gift of salvation because he never fully grasped his own condition before God.
 He therefore never fully grasped what a great salvation his salvation actually was, if in fact he was ever truly saved at all.
-And because his view of himself was distorted, his view of God was distorted.
-And because his view of God was distorted, his view of the Gospel was distorted.
+And because his view of himself is distorted, his view of God is distorted.
+And because his view of God is distorted, his view of the Gospel is distorted.

-And here is the truth about the other half of the Gospel.
-God is holy, righteous, perfect and just.
+And here is another truth about the other half of the Gospel the attributes of God.
+He is holy, righteous, perfect and just.
 Because of these attributes, and because of the condition of man, it is right that God’s wrath would abide on man.
 And that is the sore point in the Gospel.
 Man uses a different standard to judge righteousness than God does.
 Man uses himself as the standard.
-But God uses perfection, which is Himself.
-But God wins.
-Man must judge himself according to God’s standards, which is the rub.
-When man adopts God’s standards of righteousness he must accept that he is not only condemned, his condemnation is the only holy, righteous, perfect and just verdict that can be had.
+But God uses perfection, which is Himself, and God wins.
+Man must judge himself according to God’s standards, which is the problem.
+When man adopts God’s standards of righteousness he must accept that he is not only condemned, his condemnation is the only holy, righteous, perfect and just verdict that can be given.
 Man must accept that he is poor and blind.
 Before man’s eyes are opened to his condition in the light of the glory of God, the whole Gospel is foolishness and repulsive to him.
 The response by the man who truly understands the Gospel is praise in reckless abandon.

 You live in a material world dear children.
 Every minute of every day of your life will not be lived in this exuberant thanksgiving for the Gospel.
 But never let yourself stray very far from the reality of it.
 Spend time meditating on the significance of what Jesus accomplished on the cross.
-Consider who He is, and that He came into this sin soaked world to reconcile man, who was dead in his sins and in active rebellion against the Father, to die on the cross.
+Consider who He is, and that He came into this sinful and rebellious world to reconcile man who was dead in his sins, to die on the cross.
 Meditate on the holiness and righteousness of God, and His love for those who have been reconciled to himself.
 Never forget the eternity that you were saved from, nor the eternity that you were saved into.
 Examine yourself often.

 I will close this letter by including the lyrics to a song written a couple hundred years ago in an age in which the Gospel had not yet been so perverted.
-It is drawn from Exodus 33 wherein God hides Moses in the cleft of the rock to protect Moses from Himself.
-This is a beautiful metaphor that highlights man’s condition and God’s providence of hiding man in the cleft of that rock which symbolized Jesus.
+It is drawn from Exodus 33 wherein God protects Moses from Himself.
+It is a beautiful metaphor that highlights man’s condition and God’s providence of placing man in the cleft of that rock which symbolizes Jesus.
 It is a prayer put to song, which, as you know, I love.
 But consider the doctrine of the Gospel in this song.
 The writer understood two things about the Gospel: his condition, and God’s holiness.